33% off, foreverNew customers · code · ends Aug 31

 Best for: GTM engineers and RevOps teams that want to build bespoke enrichment and routing workflows across many providers.

-Pricing: From $149/mo (Starter), scaling with provider count and enrichment volume.
+Pricing: From $185/mo (Launch), scaling with provider count and enrichment volume.

 Clay is the assembly line.
 It chains data sources, scoring, and conditional logic into repeatable workflows, and for a team with the engineering appetite it can do things nothing else can.
-It configured to 88% email accuracy with a five-provider setup in our test.
+Accuracy depends entirely on which providers you configure, so the outcome is whatever that provider mix returns rather than a property of Clay itself.

 Where it fits.
 Orchestration sits between your data and your engagement layers.
-The catch is build time: it took 2 to 4 hours to stand up a working pipeline, and non-technical operators struggle.
+The catch is build time: standing up a working pipeline is a genuinely technical build, and non-technical operators struggle.
 If you want the waterfall outcome without the workflow engineering, that is precisely the Cleanlist trade.
 See Clay alternatives for the comparison.

 Layer 4: Engagement